thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-3/index.md

 ## Historical Context

-The 'Control' perspective can be linked back to mythic, feudal, and exploitative empires that emerged around 10,000 years ago.
+The 'Winning' perspective can be linked back to mythic, feudal, and exploitative empires that emerged around 10,000 years ago.
 This era was characterized by a social structure where the pursuit of personal ambitions and desires was paramount.
 The primary focus was on doing what one wants, taking what one desires, and getting one's way by any means necessary.
 It was an age where climbing the ranks of power was the mentality of many.

 The goal during this time was to obtain power and glory, often to the extent of being worshiped as a hero.
 Strategies to achieve this varied: aligning oneself with the powers that be when necessary and taking what was wanted by brute force when possible.
-This period exemplifies the 'Control' perspective, where individuals sought to exert their will and influence over others to achieve their objectives.
-It showcases the historical roots of our desire for control and power, and how this perspective has been a driving force in shaping societies and cultures throughout human history.
+This period exemplifies the 'Winning' perspective, where individuals sought to exert their will and influence over others to achieve their objectives.
+It showcases the historical roots of our desire for winning and power, and how this perspective has been a driving force in shaping societies and cultures throughout human history.

 ## Strengths and Challenges